koldovsky/1009-team-01/README.md

-# HTML Template Repository with HTML Proofer
+# HTML Template Repository with HTML Prooferfdf

 This template repository includes preconfigured GitHub Action that will validate html files in a project with (HTMLProofer)[https://github.com/gjtorikian/html-proofer/].